sgnhyperion/ImageEditorproject/README.md

 A full-stack web application for real-time image editing, built with Next.js frontend and Spring Boot backend.
 This application provides various image manipulation features with an intuitive user interface.

+* Note : May not work on large size images

 ## Features